Robert Wood Johnson Foundation - National Civic League Health Equity Award

 In addition to national recognition at the National Civic League’s annual All-America City Award and an invitation to participate in Robert Wood Johnson Foundation’s yearly Health Equity Award annual learning and recognition event winners will receive a $3,000.00 prize.

-APPLY TODAYDownload the application for the 2017 Robert Wood Johnson Foundation - NCL Health Equity Award
+APPLY TODAY - Download the application below***Download the application for the 2017 Robert Wood Johnson Foundation - NCL Health Equity Award***

 Applications will be accepted until 11:59pm April 1, 2017.